chakra-ui/awesome-chakra-ui/README.md

 - [Chakra Datepicker](https://github.com/uselessdev/datepicker) A simple datepicker with Chakra-UI and date-fns
 - [HyperTheme Editor](https://www.hyperthe.me/) An advanced live theme editor for your Chakra UI projects
 - [Chakra Capsize](https://github.com/ceteio/chakra-capsize) The power of [Capsize](https://seek-oss.github.io/capsize/) inside Chakra UI
+- [eslint-plugin-chakra-ui](https://github.com/Monchi/eslint-plugin-chakra-ui) ESLint rules for Chakra UI, such as enforcing the order of props to be semantic

 ## 📝 Articles